CScharer/full-stack-qa/docs/guides/testing/PERFORMANCE_TESTING.md

 ## 📊 Overview

-Comprehensive performance testing framework using three industry-standard tools, each serving different purposes and scenarios.
+Comprehensive performance testing framework using four industry-standard tools, each serving different purposes and scenarios.

 ---